 Dr. Jean Twenge Is Available for Speaking Events

 Dr. Twenge’s talks have delighted and enlightened audiences across many fields.
-She has helped: investors to understand the future implications of generational differences, executives to manage competing generations, parents to better balance their children’s social media and device use, marketers to comprehend what makes Generation Z tick, mental health professionals to understand the impact of technology on well-being, tweens, teens, and young adults to consider how their technology use makes them feel, college faculty and K-12 teachers to reach their students, and youth programs, camp directors, student affairs professionals, and the military to guide young people toward success.
-Her presentations are based on empirical data on 39 million people and leavened with plenty of humor, images, and graphs.
+She has helped: investors to understand the future implications of generational differences, executives to manage competing generations, parents to better balance their children’s social media and device use, marketers to comprehend what makes the younger generations tick, mental health professionals to understand the impact of technology on well-being, tweens, teens, and young adults to consider how their technology use makes them feel, college faculty and K-12 teachers to reach their students, and youth programs, camp directors, student affairs professionals, and the military to guide young people toward success.
+Her presentations are based on empirical data on 43 million people and leavened with plenty of humor, images, and graphs.
 Talks are customized for each group.
 Possible topics include:

 -